Vyond

-Vyond (formerly known as GoAnimate until 2018; stylized as Go!Animate until 2013) is an American cloud-based animated video creation platform created by Alvin Hung in 2007 and developed by the San Mateo, California-based GoAnimate, Inc.
+GoAnimate, Inc., doing business as Vyond since 2018, is an American privately held software company based in San Mateo, California.
+Founded in 2007 by Alvin Hung, the company operates a cloud-based video creation platform oriented towards businesses and enterprises, including an animated video maker known as Vyond Studio, the company's flagship and most-well-known product and an evolution of the company's original Flash-based video maker, and an AI-powered instant video maker known as Vyond Go.

 History

-Vyond was founded as GoAnimate in 2007 by Alvin Hung, and the first version of GoAnimate was launched in mid-2008.
+GoAnimate was founded as an animation software company in 2007 by Alvin Hung, and the first version of its then-namesake animation platform was launched in mid-2008.

 In May 2009, DomoAnimate was launched.
 This program allowed users to create GoAnimations based on the Domo shorts.
 On September 15, 2014, the DomoAnimate site closed down and was later redirected to the GoAnimate for Schools website.

-In March 2011, GoAnimate, Stupeflix Video Maker, and Xtranormal Movie Maker became the founding partners of YouTube Create, a suite of apps available to content creators within YouTube, which resulted in an increase in popularity.
+In March 2011, GoAnimate, along with Stupeflix Video Maker and Xtranormal Movie Maker, became the founding partners of YouTube Create, a suite of apps available to content creators within YouTube, resulting in an increase in popularity.
 This suite added more apps later on but was eventually discontinued in early 2013.

-An American office in San Francisco opened in June 2011.
-In late August 2011, GoAnimate for Schools was publicly launched.
-GoAnimate for Schools was a school-safe version of GoAnimate featuring dedicated privacy, security, content moderation and group management features.
+In 2011, GoAnimate opened an office in San Francisco.
+In late August 2011, a school-safe version of GoAnimate featuring dedicated privacy, security, content moderation and group management features, known as GoAnimate for Schools, publicly launched.
 In October 2011, a custom set of characters based on candidates from the 2012 United States presidential election was released.